Microwave Bridges

 Example: mw_bridge_initialize() resets the bridge to initialization state.

 This function returns the bridge to initialization state.
-The initialization state corresponds to ATT1_PRD = 0 dB; ATT2_PRD = 0 dB; FV_CTRL = 0°; FV_PRM = 0°; ATT_PRM = 0 dB; K_PRM = 22 dB for Mikran X-band MW Bridge or ATT2_PRM = 0 dB for Mikran X-band MW Bridge v2; CUT-OFF frequency = 300 MHz; Synthesizer frequency = 1000 MHz; Synthesizer power = OFF.
+The initialization state corresponds to ATT1_PRD = 0 dB; ATT2_PRD = 0 dB; FV_CTRL = 0°; FV_PRM = 0°; ATT_PRM = 0 dB; K_PRM = 22 dB for Micran X-band MW Bridge or ATT2_PRM = 0 dB for Micran X-band MW Bridge v2; CUT-OFF frequency = 300 MHz; Synthesizer frequency = 1000 MHz; Synthesizer power = OFF.